AngarosGamer/SaladMachineRenamer/README.md

 [Observed] : Explain what behavior you are seeing when using the extension [Expected] : Explain what you were expecting to happen [Attempted] : Have you attempted any debugging steps?
 Has anything worked?
-[Additional] : Anything else than can help us?
+[Additional] : Anything else that can help us?
 ```
 Try to fill in all fields to give us context!
 You can omit tags that don't apply, for example `Attempted` in the case of a `suggestion` might not be required.

-**Are you more technically inclined?**
+**Are you more technically inclined?**<br>
 If you're comfortable with JavaScript / Web Development / Extension Development, you're welcome to directly submit a pull request.

 Make sure to include all relevant information about what the request aims to achieve, actually does, or anything relevant for our review.
 We may contact you if more information is required.

 ## Salad?
 Machine IDs? :link:

-Salad is a distributed Cloud computing platform - users can earn balance from their machine by contributing their computing powers to paying customers.
+Salad is a distributed Cloud computing platform - users can earn balance by contributing their machine's computing power to our paying customers.<br>
 Learn more here: https://salad.com/

 Machine IDs are unique identifiers for a machine on the network.
-These are today unmodifiable, thus this project :smile:!
+Salad has not implemented a method to use custom names on these machine IDs, thus this project :smile:!<br>
 https://salad.com/store

 ## Licensing :scroll: